-Qualification Overview of occupational outcomes Diploma (level 5) ACM50119 Diploma of Animal Technology ACM50219 Diploma of Veterinary Nursing ACM50421 Diploma of Equine Management ACM50521 Diploma of Equine Allied Health Certificate IV The Diploma qualification reflects the role of individuals who apply integrated technical and theoretical concepts in a broad range of contexts and undertake skilled or paraprofessional work.
+Qualification Overview of occupational outcomes Diploma (level 5) ACM50119 Diploma of Animal Technology ACM50219 Diploma of Veterinary Nursing ACM50422 Diploma of Equine Management ACM50522 Diploma of Equine Allied Health The Diploma qualification reflects the role of individuals who apply integrated technical and theoretical concepts in a broad range of contexts and undertake skilled or paraprofessional work.
 The Diploma is suitable for supervisors, managers and specialist job roles.
 The Diploma serves also as a pathway for further learning.
-ACM40121 Certificate IV in Animal Regulation and Management ACM40221 Certificate IV in Animal Facility Management ACM40321 Certificate IV in Animal Behaviour and Training ACM40418 Certificate IV in Veterinary Nursing ACM40818 Certificate IV in Farriery ACM40921 Certificate IV in Equine Care individuals to undertake work in varied contexts using a broad range of specialised knowledge and skills.
+Certificate IV ACM40122 Certificate IV in Animal Regulation and Management ACM40222 Certificate IV in Animal Facility Management ACM40322 Certificate IV in Animal Behaviour and Training ACM40418 Certificate IV in Veterinary Nursing ACM40818 Certificate IV in Farriery ACM40922 Certificate IV in Equine Care The Certificate IV qualification reflects the role of individuals to undertake work in varied contexts using a broad range of specialised knowledge and skills.
 Certificate IV is suitable for senior workers and technicians who supervise or lead teams.
 Certificate IV also serves as a pathway for further learning.
-Certificate III ACM30121 Certificate III in Animal Care Services ACM30219 Certificate III in Animal Technology ACM30321 Certificate III in Wildlife and Exhibited Animal Care ACM30921 Certificate III in Horse Care ACM30921 Certificate III in Equine Hoof CareACM30219 Certificate III in Animal Technology ACM30421 Certificate III in Animal Care Services ACM30821 Certificate III in Horse Care ACM30921 Certificate III in Horse Care The Certificate III qualification reflects the role of individuals required to apply a broad range of knowledge and skills in varied contexts and undertake skilled work.
+Certificate III ACM30122 Certificate III in Animal Care Services ACM30219 Certificate III in Animal Technology ACM30321 Certificate III in Wildlife and Exhibited Animal Care ACM30822 Certificate III in Horse Care ACM30922 Certificate III in Equine Hoof Care The Certificate III qualification reflects the role of individuals required to apply a broad range of knowledge and skills in varied contexts and undertake skilled work.
 Certificate III is suitable for experienced operators, technicians and trades workers.
-Certificate III serves also as a pathway for further learning. • Formatted: Bullets and Numbering Certificate II ACM20121 Certificate II in Animal Care The Certificate II qualification reflects the role of individuals who undertake mainly routine work.
-Generally, Certificate II is used as an induction into the
+Certificate III serves also as a pathway for further learning.
+Certificate II ACM20121 Certificate II in Animal Care ACM20222 Certificate II in Horse Care The Certificate II qualification reflects the role of individuals who undertake mainly routine work.
+Generally, Certificate II is used as an induction into the industry and is aligned to operator, production and assistant roles.
+Certificate II serves also to offer a pathway for further learning.
+Certificate I ■ ACM10121 Certificate I in Animal Care Industry Pathways The purpose of Certificate I qualifications is to provide individuals with basic functional knowledge and skills to undertake work, further learning, and community involvement in the industry.
+Certificate I may be used as an induction into to the industry.